Overview

 Included

-Transport by private air-conditioned coach; accommodation as described below; breakfasts, 10 lunches and 10 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Transport by private air-conditioned coach; accommodation as described below; breakfasts, 11 lunches (one is a packed lunch) and 11 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Flights